Ari-wiseowl/Ari_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4fMHdtYCE2Y?si=LOW1Mc4TG0xlK4kw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Description
 For my main project at Bluestamp, I chose to do the Three-Joint Robotic Arm.
 I chose it because it seemed an interesting way to show what I will learn here at Bluestamp.
 To test the servos, I needed to download this code called "Sweep," which makes the servo's arm move left and right in a sweeping motion, just as the name suggests.
 To download it on my computer, I went to File, then clicked on the Servo code to get code that makes the servo arm sweep.
-After I finished successfully downloading and implementing the code, I had to write all of the servos to 90° so that all of the servos would turn to the correct direction when I implemented the main code for the entire robot arm.
-I got the 90° code fromt the portfolio of Cokoino, the maker of the Three-Joint Robotic Arm kit.
 Proper assembly at this stage is essential for the robot arm to follow controller commands accurately.

 The next step was to test the joystick by using the Cokoino joystick test code.
 The code reads what the joystick outputs (x, y and z values).
 For my left joystick, GND, 5V were connected to A0.
 The VRx pin was connected to the signal pin A0.
 The VRy pin was connected to the signal pin A1.
 The variable orientations of the joystick correspond to different voltages that get sent to the ADC pins on the NANO and get converted to digital values that I can see.
 If the values for x and y changes when someone moves the joystick, that means that the joystick is working properly.